-Others can assist conservation and enhancement of perceptual and aesthetic qualities by...
+Others can assist conservation and enhancement of aesthetic and perceptual qualities by...

 - j.
 Promoting, sustaining and expanding volunteer heritage and conservation groups. - k.
-Sharing best practice in visitor management and producing visitor management plans for sensitive sites and areas. - I. Promoting the rich cultural, artistic and historical associations with the landscape, and highlighting local distinctiveness in the visitor 'offer', including those associated with farming and forestry. - m.
+Sharing best practice in visitor management, and producing visitor management plans for sensitive sites and areas. - I. Promoting the rich cultural, artistic and historical associations with the landscape, and highlighting local distinctiveness in the visitor 'offer', including those associated with farming and forestry. - m.
 Maintaining rights of way, particularly promoted routes, and enable responsible and fair access for all to the landscape. - n.
 Seeking to retain and enhance panoramic long-distance public viewpoints to enable people to connect with the High Weald and its natural beauty. - o.
 Choosing native hedges, shrubs and trees for boundaries for domestic curtilages. - p.
 Supporting conservation measures that protect a wide variety of bird species.

-Further information on maintaining the perceptual and aesthetic qualities of the High Weald landscape, including best practice guidance and practical advice, can be found at www.highweald.org.
+Further information on maintaining the aesthetic and perceptual qualities of the High Weald landscape, including best practice guidance and practical advice, can be found at www.highweald.org.

-Land-based economy and rural living
+Land-based Economy and Rural Living